-The Coronavirus pandemic affects every section of our society, and children who have been ‘At Risk’; are more ‘vulnerable’ than ever.
-These children include children in care and many young people facing homelessness or, sadly, incredibly vulnerable.
+The Coronavirus pandemic affects every section of our society, and children who have been ‘At Risk’ are more vulnerable than ever.

 Anne Longfield, the Children’s Commissioner for England, said ‘these children and young people might have been in the line of sight of support networks previously; however, due to school closures, professionals now consider these children as potentially being ‘At Risk’ of becoming ‘invisible’.

 The Children’s Commissioner for England, Anne Longfield, said, ‘Up to 2.3 million children are at significant risk,’ and on the edge of Social services attention.
 Currently, they are not getting any help.’
 ‘These children are in families that are already unstable, and this crisis is going to make them under ‘much more pressure’.

 ‘Schools closing mean that many of these children would have one or two hot meals a day, with schools providing structure and support from peers.
 These schools give professionals a ‘clear line of sight’ to children and have a ‘well-established escalation procedure.

 With the closures of Children’s Centres, nurseries, libraries and other support services, there will now be the best part of 1 million children who have needed Social workers in the past three years.
 These vulnerable children are now at risk of becoming ‘invisible to ‘professionals’.

 For families with children in, the ‘line of sight of professionals;’ it is vital they get the support they need.
 According to professionals, these children are now ‘at at risk’ of becoming ‘invisible’ without this support; thus, families sadly become ‘vulnerable’ and ‘at risk’.

 Vulnerable children are at risk of becoming ‘invisible.’